tangowithcode/tango_with_django_2/manuscript/chapter13-template-tags.md

 	{% endfor %}

-Here we check to see if the category being displayed is the same as the category being passed through (i.e.`act\_cat`), if so, we assign the`active`class to it from Bootstrap (http://getbootstrap.com/components/#nav).
+Here we check to see if the category being displayed is the same as the category being passed through (i.e. `act\_cat`), if so, we assign the `active` class to it from [Bootstrap Components](http://getbootstrap.com/components/#nav).
 Restart the development web server, and now visit the pages.
 We have passed through the `category` variable.
 When you view a category page, the template has access to the `category` variable, and so provides a value to the template tag `get\_category\_list()`.
 This is then used in the `cats.html` template to select which category to highlight as active.